Optical Glass picture, Borofloat

 Special Properties

-• Low alkali content in the glass composition
+• Relatively low alkali content in the glass composition

 • Low specific weight